christopherney/SQPersist/README.md

 @end
 ```

-The table result into the SQLite database will be :
+The resulting table into the SQLite database will be :
 ```
 +---------------------------------+
 |SQPCar                           |